 - check what benefits are due with the pension scheme or provider.

-If the total value of all the deceased’s pension savings is more than the lifetime allowance, you may have to pay more tax on any pension savings you inherit.
+If the total value of all the deceased’s pension savings is more than the lifetime allowance, you might have to pay more tax on any pension savings you inherit.

 The allowance limit is currently £1,073,100 for the 2021/22 tax year.

 More help with sorting out a pension

 If you need more information about sorting out the pension of someone who’s died, or how you should claim their pension, contact the Pension Advisory Serviceopens in new window.